kaltura/DeveloperPortalDocs/documentation/05_Mobile-Video-Player-SDKs/Android-API-Events-And-Hooks.md

 ### Sending Event Notifications

-To change the current player behavoir, use the sendNotification API.
+To change the current player behavior, use the sendNotification API.
 This method receives two parameters:
   - action name
   - parameter (string/json)